aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-move-module.md

 ## Step 3: Compile and test the module

-Several example Move modules are available in the [aptos-core/aptos-move/move-examples](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples) directory.
+Several example Move modules are available in the [aptos-core/aptos-move/move-examples](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples) directory for your use.
 Open a terminal and change directories into the `hello_blockchain` directory:

 ```bash
 cd aptos-core/aptos-move/move-examples/hello_blockchain